1

 Grants are intended to support innovation and job creation for new and small cannabis businesses with a Social Equity License and Regulated Business License.
 To prepare your project proposal for your application, more information can be found on our scoring rubrics.

-Please note that final details for the application process and scoring rubrics may be added or updated before the grant opens on July 31, 2023.
+Please note that final details for the application process and scoring rubrics may be added or updated before the grant opens.

-Applicants must apply using 1 of the following 5 proposal categories for their project proposal:
+Applicants must apply using one of the following five proposal categories for their project proposal:

 • Brick and mortar regulatory requirements